RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_FastDesign_type.md

 -   **bondlength**: Minimize bond lengths
 -   **min_type**: Minimizer type to use
 -   **delete_virtual_residues_after_FastRelax**: Should virtual residues be deleted when the protocol completes?
+-   **movemap_factory**: The name of the already-defined MoveMapFactory that will be used to alter the default behavior of the MoveMap.
+By default, all backbone, chi, and jump DOFs are allowed to change.
+A MoveMapFactory can be used to change which of those DOFs are actually enabled.
+Be warned that combining a MoveMapFactory with a MoveMap can result in unexpected behavior.
+The MoveMap provided as a subelement of this element will be generated, and then the DOF modifications specified in the MoveMapFactory will be applied afterwards.
+E.g., if the MoveMap says to allow bb flexibility for res 1-10, and then the MoveMapFactory says to disable all bb flexibility, the MoveMapFactory modification will happen second, and this second modification will completely override the MoveMap's initial instructions.
+Pay attention to the precedence rules of the MoveMap.
+If high-level instructions (e.g. 'apply to all') are performed after low-level instructions, then the low-level instructions are erased.
+If low-level instructions (e.g. 'apply to a particular residue') are performed after a high-level instructions, the low-level instructions override the high-level instructions.
+E.g., if there are 100 residues, then the instruction 'all-all-bb' followed by 'disable-bb-for-residues-10-to-30' followed by the instruction 'allow-bb-for-bb-dihedral-number-3-for-residue-15' will mean that residues 1-9 will be allowed backbone flexibility, and residues 31-100, too, and that only backbone dihedral 3 on residue 15 will have flexibility among the residues from 10 to 30.
+However, if a final instruction 'disallow-all-bb' is given, then no backbone dihedrals will be free, not even dihedral 3 on residue 15.
 -   **clear_designable_residues**: Clear the set of designable residues?
 -   **cgs**: Names of previously specified constraint generators to apply during this run